MkBth2025/GeoSoilMLOps/README.md

 python src/trainclass.py --data data/processed --models_dir classification_models --reports_dir classification_report --params params.yaml
 ```

-This is useful both as an installation/reference file and as a reproducible record of the commands corresponding to the active configuration.
+This file serves as both an installation reference and a reproducible command record for the active configuration.

-## 10. Run the configurable pipeline
+## Run the configurable pipeline

 Run the enabled main stages using the active profile: